Rep tackles Eastern Port operator for sidelining Nigerians

 The lawmaker, member representing Aba North/South Federal Constituency in the House of Representatives, was part of those that visited the various seaports across the country.

-ALSO READ: MASSACRE: 52 years after, Asaba people demand apology, compensation from FG
+Work with us to protect Nigerians ― Reps to security agencies(Opens in a new browser tab)

-He berated the management for the increased inflow of foreign nationals into the workforce, to the detriment of the Nigeria citizens.
+He berated the management for the increase in flow of foreign nationals into the work force, to the detriment of the Nigeria citizens.

 He said: “The worrisome inflow has a high recurrent expenditure and a lot of skilled Nigerian workers do not have the opportunity to be employed.